Platelet-Rich Plasma (PRP) Glastonbury

 Platelets contain growth factors and healing proteins.
 When platelets release these substances at the site of damaged or diseased tissues, they accelerate healing by:

 PRP contains a higher concentration of platelets than what’s normally found in your blood.
-When your doctor at New England Stem Cell Institute injects PRP into the site of damaged tissue, the concentrated growth factors go to work, stimulating tissue regeneration and repair.
+When PRP is injected into the site of damaged tissue, the concentrated growth factors go to work, stimulating tissue regeneration and repair.

 How is My PRP Produced?

 PRP is made from a sample of your own blood, so it’s completely safe.
 In most medical offices, your blood is processed in a one-size-fits-all centrifuge that simply separates the platelets from the other blood components.
-But, New England Stem Cell Institute is not like most medical offices.
-The PRP we produce meets a higher standard.
+But New England Stem Cell Institute is not like most medical offices; the PRP we produce meets a much higher standard.

 What Should I Expect during PRP Treatment?

 As soon as your PRP is ready, it’s injected directly into the damaged tissue.
-To ensure an accurate placement of the injection, your doctor at New England Stem Cell Institute uses ultrasound imaging to identify the targeted area, guide the needle to it, and precisely inject the PRP.
+To ensure an accurate placement of the injection, we use ultrasound imaging to identify the targeted area, guide the needle to it, and precisely inject the PRP.

 The number of PRP injections you will need depends on your underlying problem.
 You might need only one treatment for mild tendon or ligament damage, while arthritis or back pain can require three injections given about a month apart.